thinleyw54-ICT/ICT171-Cloud-NMS-Project/Deployment-Steps.md

 20.2.86.127
 ```

-The DNS A record was configured to point the domain name to the Azure Virtual Machine public IP address (20.2.86.127).
+The DNS A record was configured to point the domain name to the Azure Public IP address.

-After the DNS records were updated, DNS propagation was verified to ensure the domain correctly resolved to the Azure-hosted web server.

-Successful DNS configuration enabled users to access the project website through:
+DNS propagation was verified after configuration.

+Website Access:

 ```text
 https://thinleyict171.it.com
 ```

-instead of directly using the server IP address.

 ---

 ## Step 8: Install SSL Certificate

-Installed Certbot and the Nginx plugin.
+Installed Certbot and the Nginx SSL plugin.

 ```bash
 sudo apt install certbot python3-certbot-nginx -y